Alsheikh: Hillel, End Birthright

 These funding sources ensure that the trip serves to further the Israeli right’s political interests.
 In the past, when Birthright determined that an individual has a “hidden agenda” (e.g., a difference in opinion), they have been prevented from participating.
 If they somehow manage to be admitted to the trip anyway, they face harassment and intimidation from Birthright: Former trip participants report having been singled out from the tour for interrogation by security after bringing up the Palestinians, as well as having been completely “banned…from asking political questions to speakers.”

 The most alarming part about Birthright by far is the tour activities.
-Trip participants typically spend a night in West Bank settlements — usually without the participants’ prior knowledge or consent, and despite the fact that these settlements are in explicit violation of international law, according to the UN.
+Trip participants may spend a night in West Bank settlements — usually without the participants’ prior knowledge or consent, and despite the fact that these settlements are in explicit violation of international law, according to the UN.
+It should be noted that this year’s Hillel Birthright trip did not visit the West Bank, but that this has occurred on other trips is nonetheless problematic.
 Trips also routinely patronize businesses run by settlement organizations such as Elad, a far-right settler organization that seeks to destroy Arab neighborhoods in East Jerusalem, bringing the settlers both revenue and positive publicity.
 And to top it all off, “the most important component of the Taglit-Birthright Israel experience” is the mifgash (encounter) between the trip participants and active-duty Israel Defense Force soldiers, in which the trip participants befriend individuals actively enforcing the world’s longest illegal military occupation.

 Racially, the Birthright itinerary is also carefully planned so as to paint a homogenous picture of Israel.
 Trips don’t make contact with any Arab citizens of Israel, despite the fact that they make up 20% of the citizenry and about 40% of the population Israel governs.
 Arab citizens of Israel have no representation whatsoever on the tour — instead, Jewish tour guides speak for Arabs, with one announcing to his group that “Arabs have wanted to kill Jews forever… [Arabs] are ‘like mosquitos.’”
 On another trip: “Just go to Palestine…you’re going to get killed, you’re going to get raped [by the Arabs].”
 Further, the maps that Birthright hands out to participants, as of 2018, include the West Bank as part of Israel (“Judea and Samaria”), notwithstanding the fact that the West Bank is internationally recognized as belonging to a future Palestinian state (yet, in the words of another tour guide, “Israel sees the West Bank as part of Israel”).